pflanze/xmlhub-indexer/docs/start.md

 1. Run `xmlhub check --open <path-to-your-file(s).xml>`.
 If this shows errors, you need to fix the problems.
 If on the other hand it opens the web brower, you can verify that the generated index lists your file(s) the way you wanted.
 You can run this command repeatedly, until you are satisfied with your edits.

 1. Once you're done preparing your files, run `git add <path-to-your-file(s).xml>`, or `git add .` when inside the folder with your files, then `git commit -m "my commit message"`.
 Change "my commit message" to be somewhat descriptive.
-You can also run `git commit`, that opens the editor set in the `EDITOR` environment variable, on the mac, that is by default vim.
+You can also run `git commit`, that opens the editor set in the `EDITOR` environment variable, on macOS, that is by default vim.
 If you don't know how to use this editor, just type `:`, `q`, then the return key, to get out of it.

 1. To conclude your contribution, run `xmlhub build`, which updates the index to the latest files and verifies that you didn't forget to add or commit any files.
 In case it shows errors about files that are not yours, add the `--write-errors` option to force it to accept the state anyway.
 Then run `git push` to push your changes to GitLab.
 Congrats, now your changes should be visible from the GitLab web user interface at [https://cevo-git.ethz.ch/cevo-resources/xmlhub](https://cevo-git.ethz.ch/cevo-resources/xmlhub), too.
 Thanks!